 Session management

-This page covers advanced session configuration: custom HTTP clients, API version pinning and connection lifecycle details.
+This page covers all configuration modes, custom HTTP clients and connection lifecycle details.

 )